dark-teal-coder/dark-teal-coder/README.md

 ### Syntax and Concepts
 - ...

+# Git Matters
-# How to Get a Remote Repository on GitHub to Your Local Machine
+## How to Get a Remote Repository on GitHub to Your Local Machine
 1. Go to GitHub.
 2. Click into the remote repository that you want to get.
 3. Click the [Code] button.